About Ron

 for ever and ever.
 Amen.

-Prayer based on Scripture for today:
+Prayer based on Scripture:

 Blessing from the Book of Common Prayer: